 Introduction

-• Initial agent deployment
+- Initial agent deployment and configuration

-• New server provisioning process
+- Ongoing server provisioning and management process

 This post shows how to install the agent through the Azure Automation Update Management feature.